mattermost/mattermost-plugin-jira/docs/setup/configuration.md

    * Attachment
       * created
       * deleted

 4. Choose **Save**.

+For granular control of how issues are sent to certain channels in your Mattermost instance, you can use the Jira plugin's Channel Subscriptions feature in the Mattermost interface.
+The webhook JQL used on Jira's side should be made broad enough to make full use out of the feature.

+You can create multiple webhooks in Jira to point to the same endpoint on your Mattermost instance.
+This is useful when you only want issues from certain projects, or issues that fit a specific JQL criteria to be sent to your Mattermost instance.
+Larger organizations may want to filter the webhooks by project to minimize load on their Jira server, if they only need specific projects used for the webhook feature.

 ### Step 3: Install the plugin as an application in Jira